 Related Post: 15 Trellis Plants For Your Wall, Pergola, And Arbor

-You can grow peas in pots if you are limited to a container garden, but most varieties are not ideal for containers.
+Growing peas in pots is an option if you are limited to a container garden, but most varieties are not ideal for containers.
 All peas want to vine to some degree, though some varieties grow much longer than others.
 They range in length from 2 feet to truly lengthy 6-foot vines, so read your seed packages carefully.

 Regardless of what cultivar you choose, you’ll be sure to enjoy some pretty flowers.
-Peas make truly lovely blooms!
+When you’re growing peas you’ll notice that they make truly lovely blooms!
 If you are able to find it, the Tom Thumb Garden Pea is an ideal container plant as it does not notably vine and usually reaches a diminutive height of 9 inches.
 Little Marvel Garden Pea is another good choice for containers as it is a bush-type and typically bears heavily.

 If you do plant a vining type, look for one that has around 2-foot vines such as Cascadia, Lincoln, or Snowbird.
 Set a tomato cage in a large pot, plant several seeds, and guide them as they grow.
 You’ll have a flowerful and delicious-podded centerpiece on your porch in no time.